Linear Non-Gaussian Component Analysis via Maximum Likelihood: Supplemental materials for Section: Application to fMRI

+The presence of local maxima in LCA can increase computational expenses, and more initializations are required for larger values of $T$.
+Since the set of orthogonal matrices is non-convex, local optima are also a problem in PCA+ICA (e.g., \citealt{risk2014evaluation}).
+For fMRI data, fifty initializations appeared to be adequate when estimating thirty components with nearly three hundred time points (Figure~\ref{fig:InitValues_MDS}).
+In general, we found that Logis-LCA was less sensitive to initialization than Spline-LCA (results not shown).
+However, we favor Spline-LCA because it can more accurately model source densities.

+For subject 103414, we examined the effect of initialization in detail.
 Following \cite{risk2014evaluation}, we assessed the reliability of individual components by matching components from all other initializations to the components corresponding to the ${\margmax}$ using the modified Hungarian algorithm.
 We then created dissimilarity matrices for each component based on the MSE and visualized basins of attraction using multidimensional scaling.
 Generally, there were at least two basins of attraction corresponding to initializations from the principal subspace and initializations from the entire column space (Supplemental Figure \ref{fig:InitValues_MDS}).
 Components one, two, and nine were relatively robust to initialization and contained only one (main) basin of attraction.
-Note that in our results, we examined components one and two.